lsst-dm/dmtn-125/index.rst

 Qserv shards its data into chunks which are then distributed across multiple nodes.
 Some queries access only a single chunk; others can query across all chunks in parallel.
 The same number of nodes (30) and chunking scheme was initially used on GKE as had been used for tests on the LSST Prototype Data Access Center (PDAC) hardware at NCSA as reported in `DMTR-52 <https://dmtr-52.lsst.io/>`_.
-Later, the Qserv replication service, which had not been previously been deployed under Kubernetes, was also successfully integrated, and that service was used to elastically redistribute chunks when the cluster was expanded from 30 nodes to 40.
+Later, the Qserv replication service, which had not previously been deployed under Kubernetes, was also successfully integrated, and that service was used to elastically redistribute chunks when the cluster was expanded from 30 nodes to 40.

 .. _StatefulSet: https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/
 .. _persistent volumes: https://kubernetes.io/docs/concepts/storage/persistent-volumes/